 Google Earth Street view shot down the alleyway.
 ERA truck and forklift can be seen.
-Google Earth.
+Map data: Google, DigitalGlobe.

 Where the ERA-Uniway LCD screen ended up.
-Google Earth.
+Map data: Google, DigitalGlobe.

 Drone shot of site where the ERA-Uniway LCD screen ended up.
 We were not able to get in to determine what kind of operations took place there.
 But it could well have been onward shipping e.g. to South Asia or Southeast Asia.
 Copyright BAN 2018.